Guns, impeachment push, border wall: What's in store as Congress returns from recess

 "I think that's largely why -- coupled with the partisanship -- Trump has achieved very little of his legislative agenda outside what he got on taxes (that didn't require Democratic votes) and outside issues on which both parties agree," such as opioid-related bills, Binder said.

-Among the proposals being considered: red flag laws, more money for mental health and making sure juvenile information would get into existing background checks.
+Among the other proposals being considered: red flag laws, more money for mental health and making sure juvenile information would get into existing background checks.
 Additionally, White House aides have said Attorney General Bill Barr has been drafting legislation to speed up the death penalty process for mass shooters.

 The issue could be contentious among Democrats seeking to unseat President Trump in 2020.
 Former Texas Rep. Beto O'Rourke has sought to revive his struggling candidacy by calling for a mandatory buyback of what he called "assault weapons" -- but he also has insisted, in a recent policy shift, that capital punishment was categorically wrong.